KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/generate/drawbox.rst

    * - Parameter
      - Value
      - Description
+   * - Color
+     - Picker
+     - Defines the color for the box
+   * - Replace color and alpha
+     - Switch
+     - If the input has alpha, checking this	will overwrite the video's color and alpha pixels with the pixels of the painted box.
+By default (off), the box will be composited onto the input, leaving the video's alpha intact.
-   * - X / Y
+   * - Top-left X / Y
      - Integer
      - Defines the coordinates for the top left-hand corner of the box (coordinates are based on the project dimension settings)
-   * - Width
+   * - Width (px)
      - Integer
      - Defines the width in pixels
-   * - Height
+   * - Height (px)
      - Integer
      - Defines the height in pixels
-   * - Thickness
+   * - Thickness (px)
      - Integer
      - Defines the thickness of the line in pixels.
-If set high enough the box is filled.
+If set high enough, the box is essentially filled.
-   * - Color
-     - Picker
-     - Defines the color for the box